 Note: Please understand that the keypad is NOT the brain of the mount.
 The real control is in the CP4/5 Control Box.
 The keypad simply provides data for the CP4/5 to do its job.
-Likewise, a computer with software can also duplicate everything that the keypad does.
+Likewise, a computer with software can function as an input device.
 The mount can be operated using only the keypad, using only a computer, or using both.

-The heart of the controller is the 4-line display window that will guide you through all operations.
+The heart of the keypad is the 4-line display window that will guide you through all operations.
 The alphanumeric keypad itself is translucent and backlit with red LEDs for easy visibility at night.
-The buttons are also made with a phosphoresce material that will glow in the dark for a brief time.
+The buttons are also made with a phosphorescent material that will glow in the dark for a brief time.
 Shine an LED on them to extend their luminescence.